aiwithjustin/medicaremastery/LOGIN_FLOW.md

 1. Verify entitlement exists for user
 2. Check `has_active_access` and `payment_verified` are both true
 3. Verify RLS policies allow user to read their entitlement
-4. Check browser console for errors
+4. Check browser console for errors in root route logic
 5. Verify session is valid
+6. Check enrollment.program_access is 'unlocked'

 ## Maintenance